ibrahimjad/tangent_planner/README.md

 # TangentPlanner

-**ROS plugin for the base local planner which uses the Tangent Bug algorithm**
+**ROS plugin for the base local planner which uses the tangent bug algorithm**

 This plugin adheres to the BaseLocalPlanner interface in the nav_core package.